microsoft/CsWinRT/src/Samples/BgTaskComponent/README.md

 # Background Task C#/WinRT Authoring Sample

-This sample demonstrates how to author an out-of-process C#/WinRT component using background tasks, and consming the component as a project reference from a packaged .NET 5 WPF app.
+This sample demonstrates how to author an out-of-process C#/WinRT component using background tasks, and how to consume the component as a project reference from a packaged .NET 5 WPF app.

 This sample includes the following projects:

-- **BgTaskComponent**: This is a Windows Runtime component with an example background task that pops a toast notification.
-It uses C#/WinRT authoring to author the component.
+- **BgTaskComponent**: This is a C#/WinRT component with an example background task that pops a toast notification.
-- **WpfApp** and **WpfApp.Package**: These projects demonstrate hosting the background task component in a packaged .NET5 desktop (WPF) application.
+- **WpfApp** and **WpfApp.Package**: These projects demonstrate hosting the background task component in a packaged .NET 5 desktop (WPF) application.
+  - **WpfApp** has a project reference to **BgTaskComponent**.
+  - **WpfApp.Package** is a packaging app with a reference to **WpfApp**.
+The packaging app is required for hosting out-of-process WinRT components.

-There are a few modifications to note that are different/additional to those described in the [authoring docs](https://github.com/microsoft/CsWinRT/blob/master/docs/authoring.md):
+There are a few modifications to note that relate to those described in the [authoring docs](https://github.com/microsoft/CsWinRT/blob/master/docs/authoring.md):

 - Note that **WinRT.Host.runtimeconfig.json** is part of the packaging project **WpfApp.Package**, and not **WpfApp** itself.
-- In addition to registering the background task with the manifest designer, the following class registration must be manually added to **Package.appxmanifest**.
+- In addition to registering the background task with the manifest designer, the following extension and class registration must be manually added to **Package.appxmanifest**.
 Note you do not need to create your own manifest file for activatable class registrations.

   ```xml
   <!-- To host the BgTaskComponent, you must add this activatable class entry -->
   <Extensions>